Local photographer Michael Harris shares his secrets of the South Coast for an epic micro or long weekender.

 - Unique Coastline

 - Whale watching (in season)

-The south coast of NSW is a magical place, from the white sand beaches of Jervis Bay in the north to the jagged rocky shoreline of the Sapphire coast in the south it is a truly unique stretch of land.
-Being born and raised in the area, together with my love of landscape photography I’ve spent more time exploring up and down the coast than I’ll admit but it has not been in vain….
-These are some of my South Coast secrets.
+The South Coast of NSW is a magical place, from the white sand beaches of Jervis Bay in the north to the jagged rocky shoreline of the Sapphire coast in the south it is a truly unique stretch of land.
+Being born and raised in the area, together with my love of landscape photography I’ve spent more time exploring up and down the coast than I’ll admit but it has not been in vain….these are some of my secrets of the South Coast.

-It’s entirely possible to visit all these spots in one day and if you add in some of the more well-known coastal spots in the area you can make a weekend of it as well.
+It’s entirely possible to visit all these spots in 1 day and if you add in some of the more well-known coastal spots in the area you can make a long weekend of it as well.

-My first secret spot is 2 hours south of Sydney near the town of Shellharbour, here you’ll find Bass point and Killalea state park (you can camp here for less than $20 a night) and between the two after a scramble along the rocks is the arch, a 20 meter long, 6 meter high rock formation that is almost impossible to see until you are next to it, a unique feature of an already unique feature.
+My first secret spot is 2 hours south of Sydney near the town of Shellharbour, here you’ll find Bass point and Killalea state park (you can camp here for less than $20 a night) and between the 2, after a scramble along the rocks is the arch, a 20 metre long, 6 metre high rock formation that is almost impossible to see until you are next to it, a unique feature of an already unique feature.

 - Good boots/shoes

 - Water and snacks

 Distance / Elevation

 About 10 – 12 km depending on how much you feel like doing.